fanzhonghao/fanzhonghao.com/orders/git.md

 `git remote add origin "your github url"`
 > the origin stand for your github url in the following operation before uploading your codes

-+ you should check your warehouse by clone like this
++ you can clone one warehouse by command like this
 `git clone "your address"`

-+ after this you can updata your warehouse by
++ and you can updata your warehouse by
 `git pull`

 + then if it's normal, you can upload your codes by these three steps: